3 Ways to Get Better Sleep as a Runner - Orange Mud, LLC

 And if you’re getting to bed at midnight, then rising at 9am… sure, you might be getting a decent amount of sleep but it’s not at the optimal time.
 You’ll wake up groggy and disoriented, feeling lethargic and definitely not in the mood for a run.

 On the other hand, if you get to bed early – say at 10pm – you can rise at 6 or 7am, with the dawn chorus.
 You’ll feel energised, upbeat and – dare I say it – like a morning person!
 By becoming one of these mythical beings you’ll be able to get that 10k run in before breakfast easily.
 The day that follows will seem less stressful, and guess what?
-You’ll sleep better that night as a result.
+You’ll sleep better that night as a result, enhancing both sleep and physical performance.

 2. Eat sleep-promoting foods